The short answer

 When is Jesus’ real birthday?

-There’s a great deal of calculation, argumentation, and debate that could go into this topic, but I think that all of that is largely a distraction because this discussion is rarely, in my experience, about a sort of objective, neutral dedication to fact-finding and almost always has an ulterior motive.
-If you can demonstrate that Jesus’ birthday wasn’t actually December 25th, then it puts the Church and the early Christians in a bad light, implying that they were (at worst) knowingly subverting or corrupting the facts to suit their narrative, or (at best) mistaken.
+There’s a great deal of calculation, argumentation, and debate that could go into this topic.
+Unfortunately, this discussion is rarely, in my experience, an objective, neutral dedication to fact-finding: it almost always has an ulterior motive.
+If you can demonstrate that Jesus’ birthday wasn’t December 25th, you can put the Church and the early Christians in a bad light, implying that they were (at worst) knowingly subverting or corrupting the facts to suit their narrative, or (at best) mistaken.

 The kinds of arguments people raise on these grounds, however, tend to show a lack of familiarity with the mindset of early Christians and the ancient world in general.
 Let’s look at one of the most prominent arguments against Christianity.

 It depends on how you look at the world.
-If you already come into the discussion with the prejudice that Christianity — and paganism — is false, then you’ll be more predisposed to believing that the pagan festivals are merely things people made up, and the Christian appropriation of them is just another thing people made up.
-But if you really believe in the spiritual world, then the true nature of the gods and their relationship to sacred times and seasons of the year is going to have real significance.
-Christianity’s narrative about the origin of paganism is going to make a lot of sense about why everyone believed in these pagan religions despite them being so often unpleasant.
-If the gods were real but fallen, that makes a lot of sense.
+If you come into the discussion with the prejudice that Christianity and paganism are false, then you’ll be predisposed to believing that the pagan festivals were merely made up, and that the Christian appropriation of them is yet another thing people made up.
+But if you believe in the spiritual world, then the true nature of the gods and their relationship to sacred times and seasons of the year has real significance.
+Christianity’s narrative about the origin of paganism explains why everyone believed in these pagan religions despite them being so often unpleasant: their gods were real but fallen.

 Understanding the liturgical calendar

 The last thing I want to address is the issue of how to think about time.
-These discussions about dating systems generally miss the point, not because they aren’t important, but because this over-emphasis on the physical world only (the exact calendar calculations at the expense of spiritual content) would have been entirely foreign to the early Church (and to ancient people in general).
+These discussions about dating systems generally miss the point, not because they aren’t important, but because this over-emphasis on the physical world only would have been entirely foreign to the early Church and ancient people in general, because it elevates exact calendar calculations at the expense of spiritual goods.

 Liturgical calendar from a 13th century manuscript

-The earthly calendar, with all its calculations and efforts to maintain accuracy, is not really the highest reality.
-We think it is because we have a bias towards that which is measurable and verifiable.
-But if this life is only a shadow of the age to come, and we participate in that higher spiritual reality through the power of liturgical time, then the liturgical calendar is not merely a reenactment of past historical events, but the organization of all these historical events into a cosmic structure that we can participate in, not as mere symbolism that’s secondary and therefore lower than normal, secular time, but as the true call to a higher spiritual reality that is in fact higher and more real than our mere earthly calculations.
-Celebrating Christmas on December 25th, because it’s part of liturgical time, is, in a Christian understanding, the more real date — in relational to all the other cosmic events of the rest of the liturgical calendar and therefore as a reflection of the true, cosmic time of the age to come.
+The earthly calendar, with all its calculations and efforts to maintain accuracy, is not the highest reality.
+We think it is, because we have a bias towards that which is measurable and verifiable.
+But if this life is only a shadow of the age to come, and we participate in that higher spiritual reality through the liturgy, then the liturgical calendar is the organization of these historical events into a cosmic structure that we can participate in.
+It is not mere symbolism that’s secondary to normal, secular time; rather, it is a call to a higher spiritual reality that excels our earthly calculations.
+In the Christian view, to celebrate Christmas on December 25th is to follow the more real date, because it’s part of liturgical time.
+It is to celebrate Christmas in relational to all the other cosmic events of the rest of the liturgical calendar, as a reflection of the true, cosmic time of the age to come.

 Subscribe